 Select stands that meet murrelet forest stand characteristics and field review to confirm the findings.
 In some cases, the field review will be sufficient to decide that the presence of marbled murrelet habitat, including the minimum density of platforms, is so obvious that further sampling is not needed.
-If the platform density meets or exceeds the trigger for probable occupancy, conduct a protocol marbled murrelet survey using the most current board-recognized Pacific Seabird Group (PSG) protocol-terrestrial survey methods (Forest Practices Board Manual Section 14) in effect at the beginning of the season in which surveys are conducted.
-If the platform density is below the trigger for probable occupancy, bird-murrelet surveys are not required.
-Where a field sampling is needed to determine the density of platforms in the stand, follow the methods described below.
+If the platform density meets or exceeds the trigger for probable occupancy, conduct a protocol marbled murrelet survey using the most current board-recognized Pacific Seabird Group (PSG) terrestrial survey methods (Forest Practices Board Manual Section 14) in effect at the beginning of the season in which surveys are conducted.
+If the platform density is below the trigger for probable occupancy, murrelet surveys are not required.
+Where field sampling is needed to determine the density of platforms in the stand, follow the methods described below.

-- 1. Delineate the stand of contiguous habitatAssess the proposal area and the 300-feet adjacent to it with similar stand characteristics by field examination or use of aerial photos.
-Stands of similar habitat are considered contiguous unless separated by at least 300-feet of forest lacking platforms in 32" or greater diameter treesone or more of the distinguishing vegetative characteristics important to murrelets.
-Contiguous habitat includes adjacent areas outside the planned harvest boundaries that have similar stand structural characteristics or platform densities meeting rule requirements (WAC 222-10-042). - 2.
-Use either the sample plot method or 100% cruise method to determine the number of platforms per acre.
-Consider using the 100% cruise method in stands that are smaller than approximately 25 acres.
+1. Assess the forested area and the 300-feet adjacent to it with similar stand characteristics by field examination or use of aerial photos.
+Stands of similar habitat are considered contiguous unless separated by at least 300-feet of forest lacking one or more of the distinguishing vegetative characteristics important to murrelets.
+Contiguous habitat includes all adjacent areas, regardless of the planned harvest boundaries that have similar stand structural characteristics or platform densities meeting rule requirements (WAC 222-10-042).